SCRN-VRC/SVM-Face-and-Object-Detection-Shader/README.md

 5. Once training is done, drag the .yaml file into Unity.
 If you didn't pick a name, the default name is out.yaml.
 This file is created in the same directory as the .exe

 <img src="https://i.imgur.com/PPfXPXU.png" align="center" />

 6. Bake the data inside the .yaml file into an image by navigating to Tools -> SCRN -> Bake Support Vectors in Unity menus at the top
 7. Drop the .yaml file into the Text Asset box and hit **Bake!** After a few seconds it should create two .asset files inside ```Assets\Face and Object Detection\Textures``` folder

 <img src="https://i.imgur.com/AsDXJeX.png" align="center" width="3000" />

 8. Inside the Face_Object Detect.prefab, locate the materials called **Kernel** and **Classify** and place the new baked textures into the correct slots as shown in the picture above

 <img src="https://i.imgur.com/YHg4oYD.png" align="center" width="3000" />

 9. Click on the .yaml file to view the text, look for a value after **sv_total**, this will be the new width of the kernel render texture.
 10. Inside ```Assets\Face and Object Detection\Textures\RenderTex``` select **kernel** and **kernel Buffer** render textures.
 11. Change the width of both render textures to **sv_total**
 12. Done!

 ## Future Plans (Maybe)

 Maybe use the depth buffer instead of RGB.
 Higher resolution, smaller stride, more detail.

+## Contact

 Contact me on Discord if you have any questions or suggestions: **SCRN#8008**